tabiya-tech/compass/iac/README.md

 The root project is used to manage the resources of the target projects where the resources will be created.
 The root project must be created manually and the service account used to run pulumi must be granted access to the root project.
 Here are the steps to set up the root project:

-- Create a root GCP project (`ROOT-PROJECT-ID`).
+- Create a root GCP project (`GCP_ROOT_PROJECT_ID`).
 The same root project can be used to manage the resources of other target projects.
-- The service account used to run pulumi must be granted access to the root project (see the [Target Project](#target-project) section bellow for details on the service account). \
+- The service account used to run pulumi must be granted access to the root project
-  The service account must have permissions to use Service Usage API in the root project:
+- The service account must have permissions to use Service Usage API in the root project:
   - `roles/serviceusage.serviceUsageAdmin`
 - The Service Usage API must be enabled manually using Google Cloud Console in the root project.
-- The root project is specified in the organisation project environment as `GCP_ROOT_PROJECT_NAME` and it will be propagated throughout all projects
+- The root project is specified in the organisation project environment as `GCP_ROOT_PROJECT_ID` and it will be propagated throughout all projects
 - The main usage for this root project is for billing. (check environment project) where the billing account is linked to the root project

 - Another usage for root project is for Service Usage API